Text and pictures © 2005-2023 Guillaume Dargaud

 Right: Icicles off one of the sleds of the Traverse.

 Also today we received the official (and final ?) list of the winter-over people, it's changed somewhat since the meeting in Paris in september: a couple italians decided that either the pay wasn't enough or they couldn't stand a french chef for a year.
 Since it's only the first time and the station is not finished yet, there's a lot more logistics people than scientists: 10 to 3.
-Here's the final list on the below.
+Here's the final list below.

 |Munoz Michel||Ipev/Permanent||Station leader/plumber|